ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## isValidUTF8

-Returns 1, if set of bytes is valid UTF-8 encoded, otherwise 0.
+Returns 1, if the set of bytes is valid UTF-8 encoded, otherwise 0.

 ## reverse